NeilChenyc/host-management-system/README.md

 ## 📋 Project Overview

 This is a modern host management system developed with Next.js 15 + React 19 + Ant Design 5 + TypeScript technology stack.
-The system provides comprehensive device monitoring, user management, system settings and other functional modules, suitable for unified host device management in enterprise environments.
+The system provides comprehensive device monitoring, user management, system settings and other functional modules, suitable for unified host device management in enterprise environments

 **Note: This project is a course assignment project for learning and demonstrating modern frontend development technologies.**